Sometimes when speaking to clients I’ve heard people say “oh, I can’t afford to spend thousands each month on Facebook ads!”

 You can do this through email marketing, content marketing, live events, webinars, and so on.

-As always, if you need any help with running your Facebook ads (through training or our done-for-you services) you can reach out to me here.
+If you need any help with running your Facebook ads (through training or our done-for-you services) you can I recommend you watch this short video for to get more help.